 Historically and theologically, the prominence of the Catholic religion, the Protestant religion and the Judaism religion in our surroundings have always played an important role in our religion definition and practice of faith and worship.

-Predominantly Catholics, Protestants and Jews to a lesser degree for many generations, we tend to lack the personal and the cultural capital to grasp the principles that pertain to cultures and religions we are not familiar with.
+Predominantly Catholics, Protestants and Jews to a lesser degree for many generations, we tend to lack the personal and cultural capital to grasp the principles that pertain to cultures and religions we are not familiar with.

 During the colonization of the Nouvelle-France in the early 16th century, the Roman Catholic Church played an important role in the survival of the French colonists.

-Then, after the British conquest in 1763, Quebec became a mission field for Protestants who sought to convert the French Roman Catholics, but with partial success
+Then, after the British conquest in 1763, Quebec became a mission field for Protestants who sought to convert the local French Roman Catholics, but with partial success

 In 1778, our Jewish community inaugurated its very first Shearith Israel synagogue affiliated with the Orthodox Union.
-Hasidic Judaism plays an important role in the makeup of our Jewish community but most of our local synagogues are Orthodox.
+Hasidim Judaism plays an important role in the makeup of our Jewish community but most of our local synagogues are Orthodox.

 Religions are cultural and each religion has its own spirituality.